Managing the Spouse Suffering from Sensory Processing Disorder

 It may seem that they are purposefully trying to create drama and take pleasure in negatively experiencing events that should be enjoyable and pleasing.

-You may hear that they can’t go to a baseball game because the seats are too cold, the crowds too loud and the smell of beer too pungent.
-You may find that you often argue about this, and resent including them in experiences which are pleasurable and meaningful for you.
+You may hear that they can’t go to a baseball game because the seats are too cold, the crowds too loud, and the smell of beer too pungent.
+You may find that you often argue about this and resent including them in experiences that are pleasurable and meaningful for you.

 You may feel lonely and frustrated by their lack of ability to meet your needs or share in the things that seem normal and exciting to most people.